mark-hahn/package-list/README.md

-# package-list-disable package
+# package-list package

-Example Atom editor package to open any HTML in a tab

-This example package includes the minimum amount of code to open arbitrary HTML in a tab in the Atom editor.
-It can be examined for educational purposes and it can act as a template for a new HTML package.

-Feel free to ask questions at the Atom discussion group: https://discuss.atom.io/
+Show all installed packages in a compact list and enable/disable with one click.

+A simple package to list all installed packages in one tab.
+It uses multiple columns for compactness.
+Each package has a checkbox to enable/disable the package in one click.
+The package is also activated/unactivated in real time.

 ## Usage

-- Install with `apm install package-list-disable`
+- Install with `apm install package-list`
-- Press `ctrl-alt-H`
+- Press `ctrl-alt-P` (command `package-list:open`) to open
-- Read the source
-  - Open the settings tab
-  - Type `html` in the package search box on the left
-  - Select Html Tab
-  - On the right side click `Open In Atom`

-## Future

-Expand this into a full browser.  (easy peasy)
+- Click on checkbox to enable/disable package

 ## License

 Copyright Mark Hahn by MIT license